argami/vending-machine/README.md

 ## Things to take in consideration

-- Normally in large code bases i work using the git-flow approach in small repos without more people than me avoid the overhead of using it, that is why in most of the development of this code i didn't use it
+- Normally in large code bases i work using the git-flow approach but for small repos/projects, working alone and in the begin of the project i dont use it to remove the overhead of it, that is why in most of this project i didn't use it.
+- I have use PHPUnit for some time, but i dont really like the way the testing API is done, that is why i use atoum, which i found more expresive, and easy to understand at first look

 # TODO